raymond1/Document-Compiling-CMS/README.md

 This will generate the folders output, containing a subfolder example, containing a subfolder images.
 It will also generate the folder example2.
 All folders are relative to the working directory.

-If a directory already exists, it will not be recreated.
-If a directory already exists and is not empty, the directory will not be wiped clean due to the generate directories directive.

 ## "copy files" directive

 Usage: